-Being part of a discussion group has also the family’s business.
+Being part of a discussion group has also helped the family’s business.

 “Meeting like-minded people helps.
 Dad was in the discussion group for a long time.
 The East Cork Harbour discussion group was there long before KT (Knowledge Transfer) groups were around.
 It’s a big area, as Co.
 Cork is predominantly dairy.
 It ranges from here in Crosshaven to Kinsale and Middleton.

 The information you get is invaluable, such as seeing other farms and what you could do to improve or speed up things on your own farm.